-• The Ethics and Appeals Committee is a sub-committee of the Joint Independent Audit Committee whose purpose is to support the Chief Constable and Commissioner through independent scrutiny of the work of the Professional Standards Board.
+• The Ethics and Appeals Committee is a sub-committee of the Joint Independent Audit Committee whose purpose is to support the Chief Constable and Commissioner through independent scrutiny of the work of the Standards and Ethics Board.
 This provides assurance of transparency in Force complaint handling arrangements including the appeals process and upholds the principles of good governance.
-The committee has been subject to review and consideration is being given to forming a fully independent Ethics Committee with newly recruited members that is not a sub- committee to the Joint Independent Audit Committee.
+The committee has been subject to review and will remain in its current format pending the outcome of legislative changes regarding complaints and handling processes and procedures.